BlackLeg15/BlackLeg15/README.md

 ### Hi there.
-I'm Adby 👋
+I'm Adby Santos 👋

 - 🔭 I'm currently a Flutter Specialist at FTeam
 - ❤ I'm a co-organizer at Flutterando
-- 🌱 I'm currently learning Flutter and mentorship
+- 🌱 I'm currently learning Flutter, Kotlin and Kotlin Multiplatform
 - 📶 I love to create content on Instagram and YouTube
-- 💬 Ask me about Flutter, workout and music
+- 💬 Ask me about Flutter, workout and soccer
 - 📫 How to reach me: adby.santos15@outlook.com
 - ⚡ Relevant fact: I love my wife Rayssa Maria